 Welcome to the Department of Sociology and Anthropology

-For information about the faculty and about student contributions to the department, click About the Department.
+Information about our faculty and about student contributions to the department can be found on the About the Department page.

-The Bill Hanson Memorial Scholarship was established to celebrate the life of a member of the sociology faculty.
+Various scholarships are available to students in anthropology and sociology.
+In particular, the Bill Hanson Memorial Scholarship was established to celebrate the life of a social activist and beloved member of the sociology faculty.

 The Resources section has more information about the Career Counseling Center at Mary Washington and about careers in sociology and in anthropology.
 You will also find information about our internship programs, as well as research programs in the department and at other schools.

 Student Opportunities has information about student aides in the department, student representatives to the department, and the Sociology and Anthropology Club (SoAn), organized and run by sociology and anthropology students.